ARPL-c-63h/haskell-for-readers/haskell-for-readers.md

 Prelude> sumDigits n = sumDigitsWith id n
 ```

-To recapitulate: We took two functions that were doing somehow related things, and we rewrote them to clearly separate the common parts from the differing parts, and then we could extract the shared essence into its own, higher-order function.
+To recapitulate: We took two functions that were doing somehow related things, and we rewrote them to clearly separate the common parts from the differing parts, and then we could extract the shared essence into its own higher-order function.

 This single mechanism -- abstracting over functions -- can [replace thick volumes full of design patterns](https://www.voxxed.com/2016/04/gang-four-patterns-functional-light-part-1/) in non-functional programming paradigms.